cadebrown/kscript/DEV.md

 # Developer Guide

 This document describes how to develop kscript, contribute to the repository, and so on.
-See [https://github.com/ChemicalDevelopment/kscript/issues/3](https://github.com/ChemicalDevelopment/kscript/issues/3) if you have any issues with this guide

-## Work In Progress

-The current areas that need to be worked on:
-  * Implementing `nx` library efficiently without such a huge code bloat
-  * Re-writing the parser for faster speed and less stack space (perhaps we should go back to a Shunting-Yard based approach)

 ## Setup